mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 digital ecosystem of a platform consists of the platform itself and complementary applications build by third-party developers [@Cusumano2002;
 @Tiwana2013].
-From a social perspective, the platform, its orchestrator, and all the complementary software modules and their creators form the platform's ecosystem [@Jacobides2018].
+From a social perspective, the platform, its orchestrator, and all the complementary modules and their creators form the platform's ecosystem [@Jacobides2018].
 Hence, POSSE do not only consist of the platform core, its interfaces, and related modules, but also include those third-party developers that contribute to the software ecosystem and thereby generate additional value for the platform and its users through increasing usage of the platform and its complementary software [@Gawer2008].

 Originating in biology, the term of a habitat is closely linked to ecosystems and has been defined as the area in which a community (in this case a group of